 The Norman Marshall Villeneuve Scholarship, created in 2012, is awarded annually to a percussion student with high academic achievement, leadership, excellent musicianship, and a passion for jazz.
 Norm is a frequent guest speaker at Concordia University and participates in community events to talk about Montreal jazz history.
 The Norman Marshall Villeneuve Jazz Collection Fond is part of the Concordia University Archive.

-In 2013 Norm returned home to Montreal, where he continues his life's work, playing venues such as the House Of Jazz and Upstairs with the passion and excitement that is his hallmark.
+In 2013 Norm returned home to Montreal, where he continues his life's work, playing on stages large and small, with the passion and excitement that is his hallmark.
 With an outstanding career, in his 7th decade as a professional musician, Norm remains an active and respected leader on the Canadian jazz scene.
 For more information, visit Norm's website at www.normanmarshallvilleneuve.com